TikTalk: A Video-Based Dialogue Dataset for Multi-Modal Chitchat in Real World: Experiments

 \subsection{Ablation Study}

-The results of our ablation study are shown in the last four rows of Table~\ref{tab:baseline_performance}.
-We evaluate Maria, Maria-Audio, and Maria-C$^3$KG without visual information, and the Maria-ATOMIC model with ATOMIC introduced as external knowledge, respectively.
-We observe a decrease in the results of the first three models with visual context removed, consistent with the settings of the multi-modal dialogue scenario.
-Dynamic images provided by the video improve the quality of the dialogue response generation.
-In contrast, the model that incorporates audio still performs the worst, suggesting that simply fusing audio features leads to noise in the dialogues.
-How to introduce audio information needs to be carefully considered.
-In addition, Maria-C$^3$KG without video information, i.e., the C$^3$KG-text setting, shows less degradation in the results of relevance and diversity metrics than the original Maria without conversational common sense.
-Consecutive video frames may capture temporal visual information, but lack an understanding of fine-grained visual contents.
-Therefore, it leads to less relevance of visuals than external knowledge when generating responses, which is contrary to the data analysis in Section~\ref{sec:data comparison}.
-Moreover, Maria-ATOMIC performs lower than Maria-C$^3$KG on most metrics, which suggests that the dialogue flow contained in C$^3$KG is more effective in driving the conversation compared to the social common-sense knowledge in ATOMIC.
+The results of our ablation study are shown in the last three rows of Table~\ref{tab:baseline_performance}.
+We evaluate Maria, Maria+Audio, and Maria+C$^3$KG by removing visual information.
+We observe decrease in the results of the three models, which shows that the visual context enhance the quality of generated responses.
+In contrast, the model that combines audio and text performs worse than the one that only includes text, suggesting that simply fusing audio features is not a viable solution.
+On the other hand, the Maria+C$^3$KG model without visual information, i.e. C$^3$KG+text, shows the smallest degradation among the three ablations, and even slightly outperforms Maria.
+This suggests that external knowledge is equally important as visual context, which is consistent with the analysis results in Section~\ref{sec:comparison}.